Konamiman/Nextor/docs/Nextor 3.0 Programmers Reference.md

 ```
 Parameters:  C = 78H (_GDRVR)
              A = Driver index, or 0 to specify slot and segment
+                 Bit 7 is the extended driver name flag
              D = Driver slot number (only if A=0)
              E = Driver segment number, FFh for drivers in ROM
                  (only if A=0)